jsiegenthaler/homebridge-eosstb/README.md

 Due to the adding of features and functions, this Readme applies from v2.3.0.
 For prior versions, please see the [eosstb release history on npm](https://www.npmjs.com/package/homebridge-eosstb?activeTab=versions).

 # Works in Your Country (If you are with Sunrise / Telenet / UPC PL / UPC SK / Virgin Media / Ziggo)
-As [UPC](https://en.wikipedia.org/wiki/UPC_Broadband) (the operator of the Horizon TV platform) operates in multiple countries under multiple brands, this plugin will work in a number of countries that use the Horizon TV platform.
+As [Liberty Global](https://en.wikipedia.org/wiki/Liberty_Global) (the operator of the Horizon TV platform) operates in multiple countries under multiple brands, this plugin will work in a number of countries that use the Horizon TV platform.
 The known countries that use the same TV platform with the ARRIS DCX960 / VIP5002W or HUMAX EOS1008R / 2008C set-top box are:

 | Country | TV Provider | Web App | Box Name | Plugin Status |
 | ------- | ----------- | ------- | -------- | ------------- |